 Your doctor may order a combination of 3 chemotherapy drugs as your first treatment.
 The same principle applies to two-drug combinations — additional drugs can kill different cancer cells.

 This acronym stands for the drugs used:

 - Platinum-based chemotherapy

 Like many other combinations, patients receive MVP during one session every three weeks.

 Second-Line and Maintenance Chemotherapy

 Many patients experience slower or reversed tumor development.
-Some patients even reach a full remission.
+Some patients even reach full remission.
 Your doctor may choose from any chemotherapy drugs available as second-line or maintenance therapy.

 When patients respond well to their initial treatments, their doctors may prescribe chemotherapy to keep them in remission.
 This is called maintenance therapy.
-And in cases where mesothelioma returns, patients often need a second series of chemotherapy cycles, known as second-line chemotherapy.
+In cases where mesothelioma returns, patients often need a second series of chemotherapy cycles, known as second-line chemotherapy.

 Second-line chemotherapy is also an option for patients who didn’t respond to first-line chemotherapy.

 There are no standardized chemotherapy drugs for maintenance and second-line treatment.
 This is partially because of the limitations of chemotherapeutic drug activity in mesothelioma.

 Another reason is that research in recent years has shifted to novel treatments like immunotherapy.
 Your doctor may still decide that second-line chemotherapy offers the best chances for extended survival times.

 Which Drugs Are Right for You?

 Many combinations of drugs may help you live longer.
-If you’re in good health, your doctor will probably recommend the standard of care: Alimta and cisplatin.
+If you are in good health, your doctor will probably recommend the standard of care: Alimta and cisplatin.
 Those who may not weather side effects well could be prescribed the less aggressive carboplatin.
-But no matter what, the best treatment option is multimodal therapy.

 - Some are less aggressive with fewer side effects.

 - Many are being tested in combination with other drugs.

 - In earlier stages of the disease, chemotherapy drugs work best in combination with other treatments like surgery.